game-chat/bylaws/article-1.md

 ### §1.5 - Officer Responsibilities

-**(a)** At the last day of their term, an officer is responsible for administering the Election of the subsequent officer.
+**(a)** At the last day of their term, the Officer is responsible for administering the Election of the subsequent Officer.

 ### §1.6 - Officer Term

 **(a)** The Officer's term begins the moment their electing Election concludes.

-**(b)** The Officer's term ends when their administered election concludes or the first day of the month expires, whichever event occurs first.
+**(b)** The Officer's term ends when their administered Election concludes or the first day of the month expires, whichever event occurs first.

 ### §1.7 - Officer Election